alexpetros/blip-app/README.md

 ## Acknowledgments

-Here we will thank our families, friends, and Tim.
+We thank our families, friends, and Tim.